HL7/PDDI-CDS/pages/_includes/start.md

 ### <span style="color:silver"> 2.4.1 </span>Clinical
 {:.no_toc}

 PDDIs are, to an extent, theoretical due to knowledge gaps in the literature.
 Thus, alert specificity and individualized information is limited by available knowledge.
 The goal of contextualizing or individualizing these alerts is not only to reduce the number of alerts, by increasing specificity, but to improve the clinical relevance of the information that is presented.
-In this regard, PDDI CDS functions as an educational tool to raise awareness of known factors that may mitigate or increase risk associated with PDDIs.
+In this respect, PDDI CDS may function as an educational tool to raise awareness of known factors that may mitigate or increase risk associated with PDDIs.
 Gaps in the literature relating to contextual factors is a known issue of the domain and is a key limitation to this and other PDDI CDS systems.
-Moreover, with this limitation, unknown medication adherence, and data quality/availability – it is ultimately the clinician's discretion whether to proceed with interacting orders.
+Moreover, with this limitation, unknown medication adherence, and data quality/availability – it is ultimately the clinician's decision whether to proceed with interacting orders.

 ### <span style="color:silver"> 2.4.2 </span> Technical
 {:.no_toc}

 The goal of CDS is to bring clinically relevant information to the clinician at the right time.
 Therefore, CDS performance is required to meet clinician expectations.
 Delays in presenting information may lead to unsuccessful CDS adoption and clinician frustration.
-While the implementor remains in control of fulfilling prefetch queries, this is a key component of the CDS Hooks standard that dictates performance of the CDS system.
+While the implementor remains in control of fulfilling prefetch queries, this is a key component of the CDS Hooks standard that supports the CDS system performance.
 Depending on the patient and service, prefetch data may encompass a variety resources captured during various time periods, so it is crucial that implementors and clinicians refine prefetch template parameters to obtain only data that is clinically relevant.
 The EHR may combine several methods to satisfy prefetch templates.
-For more information see the Documentation section, [CDS Hooks prefetch element](documentation.html).
+For more information see the Documentation section, [Prefetch Role](documentation.html).

 Each implementation MAY employ a slightly different approach to ensure successful integration of the CDS system.
 Here are several general aspects to assess: